microsoft/playwright/docs/src/getting-started-vscode-js.md

 ### Run Tests from Multiple Root Folders

 The VS Code extension will search for a Playwright config file at each root folder added to the workspace.
-Each root folder has its own root entry in the testing tree, but only those which have Playwright installed and tests will be expandable.
-If a root folder does not have Playwright installed and tests, then it will not be expandable.
+Each root folder has its own root entry in the testing tree, but only those which have Playwright installed will be expandable.
+If a root folder does not have Playwright installed, then it will not be expandable.

 For example, suppose that a given workspace has three root folders: "Folder_A", "Folder_B" and "Folder_C".